DHHZ19/data-structures-and-algos/InsertionSort/insertionSort.md

 We will start with this array to sort `[1|3,-1,5,6]`

+**Everything to the left of the pipe character is assumed to be the sorted array everything to the right is the unsorted.
 ```
 function insertionSort(array) {
     for(let i = 1; i < array.length; i++){